-is an $\GX^Y$-consistent stochastic utility if and only if $U$ is an $\GX$-consistent stochastic utility. \end{theo}
+is $\GX^Y$-consistent stochastic utility if and only if $U$ is an $\GX$-consistent stochastic utility. \end{theo}

 Roughly speaking, the theorem says, that the notion of $\GX$-consistent stochastic utility is preserved by numeraire change.
-In particular, as the set of equivalent martingale measure is a nonempty, for any equivalent martingale measure $M$, this theorem shows that studying $\GX$-consistent stochastic utilities is equivalent to study the $\GX^M$-consistent utilities.
-The advantage, here, is that the new wealth processes in $\GX^M$ are positive local martingales (in particular a supermartingales).
-From this point, in the sequel, we will deep the study of our utilities in the new market $\GX^M, M\in \cal{M}(\GX)$. \begin{proof} To show this result it is enough to verify assertions of definition \ref{defUF}. \begin{itemize} \item[$-$] Concavity : for $t\geq0$, $x \mapsto V(t,x)$ is increasing concave function, by definition .
+In particular, in the case of financial market, for any equivalent martingale measure $M$, this theorem shows that studying $\GX$-consistent stochastic utilities is equivalent to study the $\GX^M$-consistent utilities.
+The advantage, here, is that the new test-processes in $\GX^M$ are local martingales (in particular a supermartingales if positives).
+From this point, we can deep the study of our utilities in the new martingale market $\GX^M$. \begin{proof} To show this result it is enough to verify assertions of definition \ref{defUF}. \begin{itemize} \item[$-$] Concavity : for $t\geq0$, $x \mapsto V(t,x)$ is increasing concave function, by definition .